jacobostergaard/bootha/README.md

 # bootha
- R Package for boostrapping of Hawkes Point processes
+ R Package for bootstrapping of Hawkes Point processes